Systematic study of exotic $1^{-+}$ tetraquark spectroscopy: THEORETICAL MODEL

 where $\psi_{n_{\chi_i}l_{\chi_i}}$ are harmonic oscillator wave functions.
 The sum ${n_{\chi_i},l_{\chi_i}}$ runs over $n_{\chi_1},n_{\chi_2},n_{\chi_3}, l_{\chi_1},l_{\chi_2},l_{\chi_3}$. $N$ and $L$ are, respectively, the total principal quantum number and total angular momentum, where $N= (2n_{\chi_1}+ l_{\chi_1})+(2n_{\chi_2}+ l_{\chi_2})+(2n_{\chi_3}+l_{\chi_3})$, and $L=l_{\chi_1}+l_{\chi_2}+l_{\chi_3}=1$ for the P wave tetraquark.
 The relative Jacobi coordinates $\vec \chi_1$, $\vec \chi_2$, and $\vec \chi_3$ are defined as:

 where $\vec{r}_{j}$ and $m_j$ are the coordinate and the mass of the jth quark, respectively.
 The reduced quark masses are defined as:

-The complete bases of the tetraquarks with $N=1$ are listed in Table~\ref{spatialbasis} for reference.
-The principal quantum number can be increased for each basis to expand the basis size.
-In this work, basis states with $N\leq13$ are used to calculate the mass spectrum.
+The size of complete bases can be expanded by increasing the principal quantum number $N$.
+The complete bases with $N=1$ are listed in Table~\ref{spatialbasis} for reference.
+In this work, we employ complete bases of $N\leq13$ to calculate the mass spectrum.